 [An interesting fact is that other than a few baby pictures with my parents, I only have the above picture and one other of them together during my childhood, and they both show my father pretending to be attacking my mom--but in fact, that was the nature of their relationship.
 I also have no pictures of my father and I. Life leaves us many clues!]

-Sunday (August 3rd) was the death anniversary of my father who, as we devotees say, “left his body” in 1986.
+August 3rd will be the death anniversary of my father who, as we devotees say, “left his body” in 1986.
 “Leaving our body,” means someone, the soul, has left the physical covering behind and moved on.
-I don’t remember many dates, but this one is etched in my memory—along with a few birthdays, and my wedding anniversary (very important date for you married guys out there).
+I don’t remember many dates, but this one is etched in my memory—along with a few birthdays, and my wedding anniversary (very important date for those of you who are married).
 When I was with my mom in her last days in 2010 I obtained his death certification and some family memorabilia—presently of interest only to me, as the last surviving blood member of my family.
 This should tell us something about such memorabilia!

 My mom was a collector, and saved even her baptism certificate, though she was an unbeliever, brought up by a strong religious mother, and, as fate would have it, had a Hare Krishna son!
 We are strongly karmically connected to our parents and children.
 Part of a successful life is to make peace with our past and current life—since our present is very much a reaction to our past, and our present choices becomes our future.
 Thus, part of bhakti is cutting the worldly cords of attachments by attachment to the spiritual via the “cords” of our beads which we use to chant the maha-mantra, as well as all the practices of devotional service.